skills/connect-the-dots/README.md

 <details id=4>
 <summary><h2>Finish</h2></summary>

-### Congratulations friend, you've completed this course! :tada:
+### Congratulations friend, you've completed this course!

 In this course, you've learned a lot about finding and sharing information.
 Within a GitHub repository, you can find history about what changes were made, and more importantly, _why_ changes were made.